moorepants/learn-multibody-dynamics/loads.rst

 Aerodynamic Drag
 ================

-Aerodynamic drag_ of a blunt body is dominated by the frontal area drag and the magnitude of this drag force can be modeled with the following equation:
+Aerodynamic drag_ of a blunt body at low Reynolds numbers is dominated by the frontal area drag and the magnitude of this drag force can be modeled with the following equation:

 .. math::
    :label: eq-aerodynamic-drag

-   \frac{1}{2}\rho C_dAv^2
+   F_d = \frac{1}{2}\rho C_dAv^2

 where :math:`\rho` is the density of the air, :math:`C_d` is the drag coefficient, :math:`A` is the frontal area, and :math:`v` is the air speed